 For immediate release:

-OVER 800 ITEMS TO BE OFFERED INCLUDING JUDY GARLAND'S BLUE GINGHAM DRESS FROM THE WIZARD OF OZ, PERSONAL PHOTOS OF MARILYN MONROE, STEVE MCQUEEN'S RACING JACKET AND MUCH MORE
+OVER 800 ITEMS TO BE OFFERED INCLUDING JUDY GARLAND'S BLUE INGHAM DRESS FROM THE WIZARD OF OZ, PERSONAL PHOTOS OF MARILYN MONROE, STEVE MCQUEEN'S RACING JACKET AND MUCH MORE

 NOVEMBER 9-10, 2012 - TWO SESSIONS